sftcd/etm/etm.md

 This internet-draft is a submission to the IAB's DEDR [workshop](https://www.iab.org/activities/workshops/dedr-workshop/) and is not intended to become an RFC.

+We note that another author has independently proposed changes to the Internet threat model for related, but different, reasons, [@?I-D.arkko-arch-internet-threat-model] also as a submission to the DEDR workshop.

 We are saddened by, and apologise for, the somewhat dystopian impression that this document may impart - hopefully, there's a bit of hope at the end;-)